doong-jo/arctic-js/README.md

 ## Concept & Meaning of Arctic Words

-- The browser is faster and faster, fast enough without special rendering techniques.
+- The current browser is fast enough in most environments without having a specific framework.
+In addition, the future will be faster.
 - Rendering is not involved and only the component abstraction is written.
 - As you can find the purity of calmness and glaciers in the Arctic, I wanted to make it possible to develop web close to a pure browser without a special skill in Arctic-JS.